Twisted conjugacy in $SL_n$ and $GL_n$ over subrings of $\bar{\mathbb F}_p(t)$: Introduction

 Given an endomorphism $\phi:G\to G$ of a group $G$, one has the $\phi$-twisted conjugacy action of $G$ on itself defined by $g.x=gx\phi(g^{-1})$.
 The orbits of this action are called the $\phi$-twisted conjugacy classes.
 The cardinality of the orbit space $\mathcal R(\phi)$ is called the Reidemeister number of $\phi$ and is denoted $R(\phi)$.
 When the orbit space is infinite we write $R(\phi)=\infty$.
 One says that $G$ has the $R_\infty$-property if $R(\phi)=\infty$ for every automorphism $\phi$ of $G$.

 The notion of Reidemeister number originated in Nielsen fixed point theory.
-The problem of determining which groups have the $R_\infty$-property was first formally posed by Felshtyn and Hill \cite{felshtyn-hill}.
-Since then many classes of groups have been classified according to whether or not they have the $R_\infty$ property.
-In this paper we address this question for the class of general and special linear groups over polynomial and Laurent polynomial algebras over a field $F$ which is a subfield of the algebraic closure of $\mathbb F_p$.
-The same question for linear groups over fields of characteristic zero was considered by Nasybullov \cite{nasyb1}, \cite{nasyb2} and Felshtyn and Nasybullov \cite{fn} culminating in the result that a Chevally group of classical type over an algebraically closed field $F$ of characteristic zero has the $R_\infty$-property if and only if $F$ has finite transcendence degree over $\mathbb Q$.
+The problem of determining which classes of countably infinite groups have the $R_\infty$-property was formally posed by Fel'shtyn and Hill \cite{felshtyn-hill} and is an active area of research in group theory.
+Many classes of groups have been classified according to whether or not they have the $R_\infty$-property.
+This is an interesting classification problem because there is no specific method or procedure to decide whether a given group or class of groups have the $R_\infty$-property.
+The tools needed are to be developed depending on the class of groups under consideration and have often involved using results and techniques drawn from other branches of mathematics, including geometric group theory \cite{ll}, combinatorial group theory \cite{g-w}, Bass-Serre theory \cite{mitra-sankaran-n2}, number theory \cite[\S 6]{gss}, algebraic groups and Lie theory \cite{ms-tg}, etc.